Engaging Employees in Financial Success

 Profit and cash, while closely related, are not the same.
 Since not everyone understands the individual terms, it’s not surprising that putting the two next to one another can confuse people.

 Profit, for example, isn’t just extra money that goes “in your pocket” or vaguely “back into the business,” as one Zingerman’s employee thought.
 Instead, it’s money used to pay down loans, pay taxes, and pay shareholders.

 As for the difference between profit and cash, profit is the long-term driver of the business while cash sustains the short-term.
-A business might make a very profitable sale but not be paid for quite some time; in that case, profits are high but cash from the sale is nonexistent.
-Or the business may decrease its cash by spending it, with the hopes that profits will expand in the long run.
+A business might make a very profitable sale but not be paid for quite some time; in that case, profits are high, but cash from the sale is nonexistent.
+Or the business may decrease its cash by spending it, hoping profits will expand in the long run.

 All employees need to understand this difference.
 Just because they contribute to a profitable sale doesn’t necessarily mean the company is better for it in the immediate future.